Anna-Marie Greenaway MEI

 Anna currently serves as a member of the UK Government Science Advisory Council for the Department for Transport and from 2015 to 2020, she served on the governance boards of the BP Institute and the International Centre for Advanced Materials and the advisory committees of the Cambridge Centre for Risk Studies, Scott Polar Research Institute and the Clean Energy Centre at Tsinghua University, Beijing.

-Her academic background is in Earth Sciences and she hold a BSc from RHBNC University of London and completed a Masters in Sustainability Leadership from the University of Cambridge between 2010-2012 with a dissertation on Strategic Roadmapping for CCUS technologies in China.
+Her academic background is in Earth Sciences, and she holds a BSc from Royal Holloway, University of London and a master’s degree in Sustainability Leadership from the University of Cambridge and is a Member of the Energy Institute.